vivo-community/vivo-scholar-ui/README.md

     * Query Parameters: Dynamic, derived from query string
     * [Adding an Any Page](http://localhost:4200/docs/elements/any-page)

+#### Sitemaps

+Sitemaps for SEO purposes - so that search indexing services have a list of links to work with.

+* "sitemap_pages/sitemap.xml" - main page that is a link to other (buildable) sitemaps
+    * Template: templates/sitemap_pages/sitemap.xml
+* "sitemap_pages/{type}/{type}.xml" - a sitemap file per specifications.
+It will run the backing GraphQL query and send data to the template
+    * Template: templates/sitemap_pages/{name}/{name}.xml
+    * Query: templates/sitemap_pages/{name}/{name}.graphql

 #### Theme (Customizing)

 Theme variables are set using the environment.
 The default values are populated in `.env.example`